Georgia GOP congressional hopeful: I want Trump's help

 (CNN)Georgia's runoff Republican isn't running away from President Donald Trump.

-"I would hope so," Karen Handel said when CNN's Alisyn Camerota asked if the former Georgia secretary of state believes Trump will visit the district to campaign for her ahead of a June runoff election for Georgia's 6th Congressional District
+"I would hope so," Karen Handel said when CNN's Alisyn Camerota asked if the former Georgia secretary of state believes Trump will visit the district to campaign for her ahead of a June runoff election for Georgia's 6th Congressional District.

 Democrat Jon Ossoff came within two percentage points Tuesday of winning the seat outright in a race widely viewed as a referendum on the President's popularity.
 If Ossoff had crossed the 50 percent threshold, then he would have avoided a runoff and already be on his way to Congress.